lastres0rt/problem-solution-response/README.md

 The app tracks the number of words in each section, color-coded for ease of use, and returns a value for the number of words (since unlike Twitter, we are aiming for a target word count, not merely "less than 140 characters").

 In the future, the app should produce an exportable document which people can use to refer back to when preparing for interviews.
+Most likely this would be a spreadsheet.